cppseminar/apc-lectures/public/lectures/threads.md

 * `std::thread` always keep copies of parameters
 * Thread entry point is called as if the parameters are temporaries
 * So you can move or copy values to thread object (this is done in `std::thread` constructor)
-* Your thread function will always be callet with temporaries, so
+* Your thread function will always be called with temporaries, so
    * rvalue references and
    * const lvalue references and
    * values